jhaimecando27/dwm/README.md

 ```

 ### Running dwm
-This build of dwm will **not** be available in a login manager after installation.
+By default, dwm will **not** be available in a login manager after installation.
 Below is the format for `dwm.desktop` that should be located at `/usr/share/xsessions/`:
 ```
 [Desktop Entry]
 Encoding=UTF-8